6kV/Coursera/README.md

 # Coursera-Scala

 SBT : similar to Maven or Ant
 command sbt about to check the version
+build.sbt correspond au pom.xml